hudson-and-thames/mlfinlab/docs/source/implementations/labeling_matrix_flags.rst

 The user should know what kind of timescale is desired when deciding the data window for this method.
 Using a small data window will catch small, short-lived trends, while missing longer-term trends, and vice versa for a large data window.
 Additionally, the choice of template determines which kind of pattern is tracked, and should be customized with respect to the data.
-A template which is optimal for intraday prices, for example, may not work nearly as well for close prices.
+A template which is optimal for 15 minute bars, for example, may not work nearly as well for hourly or daily bars.
+The user may choose a preset template, or input their own.
+Currently, the allowable templates are the bear and bull versions of the templates used in Leigh's and Cervelló-Royo's papers.

 .. tip::
    **Simple Example**